Skip to Main Content Skip to footer content

 ACRL Information Literacy FrameworkIn-class Instruction, Presentations, Research Assignment Consultations, and more.

-The library offers synchronous and asynchronous instruction options, in-class instruction sessions, research consultations, and more.
+I offers synchronous and asynchronous instruction options, in-class instruction sessions, research consultations, tours, and more.
 Library instruction for first-year students may be focused on:

 • an introduction to the library services and resources,